v2saumb/conferencecentral/README.md

 ---

 ### _cache_starting_soon():
-Finds and sets the sessions startign soon in the memcache; used by memcache cron job SetStartingSoon .
+Finds and sets the sessions starting soon in the memcache; used by memcache cron job SetStartingSoon .
 This is a static method

 ---